- Take 5, relax and enjoy a read...

 Nearby attractions

-From Whangarei falls, you’ve got easy access to AH Reed Kauri Park, home to some of the best walking tracks in Whangarei.
+From Whangarei Falls, you’ve got easy access to AH Reed Kauri Park, home to some of the best walking tracks in Whangarei.
 The easy walk between the Park and the waterfall follows the Hatea River.
 There are some short steep climbs, but the track is suitable for all ages and it’s a great place to get some exercise.